davidr539/breathe-easy-app1/README.md

-# BASE AIR QUAILTY FINAL PROJECT
+# BASE AIR QUALITY FINAL PROJECT
-This is the 2023-2024 BASE senior Data Design App development project
+This application allows people to see the air quality in NYC